The translation of this document is outdated.

 number of votes for election, new elections shall be held for a

 Section 20.
-After election of the chairperson of a city
+After election of the council chairperson,

 [8 June 1995]